Trump slams governors as ‘weak,’ urges crackdown on protests

 The days of protests were triggered by the death of George Floyd, a black man who died when a white Minneapolis police officer knelt on his neck for several minutes.
 The demonstrations turned violent in several cities, with looting and mayhem, and fires ignited in historic park Lafayette Park across from the White House.

 The president urged the governors to deploy the National Guard, which he credited for helping calm the situation Sunday night in Minneapolis.
-He demanded that similarly tough measures be taken in cities that also experienced a spasm of violence, including New York, Philadelphia and Los Angeles.
+He demanded that similarly tough measures be taken in cities that also experienced violence, including New York, Philadelphia and Los Angeles.

 “You’ve got to arrest people, you have to track people, you have to put them in jail for 10 years and you’ll never see this stuff again,” said Trump.
 “We’re doing it in Washington, D.C.
 We’re going to do something that people haven’t seen before.”